cache exists in db ManaHive.com - #1 Magic The Gathering Card Search Engine, Probably

 AI 🤖 Find me cards equivalent to: Dark Confidant

-Equivalent cards to Dark Confidant (black, similar effect: card advantage with a drawback):
+Equivalent cards to Dark Confidant (Black):

 Results: